Health Transparency Bill 2019

 4.50 pmMr HARPERSupports

-As committee chair, supported the bill and emphasised the need for staffing ratios in aged-care facilities.
-Criticised the Commonwealth for opposing the bill and failing to engage with the committee inquiry.
+As committee chair, strongly supported the bill's transparency measures and aged-care staffing ratios, criticising the Commonwealth Department of Health for failing to engage with the committee's inquiry.

 4.06 pmMs LEAHYMixed